vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/deploy.md

 ## Deploy to GitHub Pages

-If you're using theme template and you choose to create GitHub workflow during setup, the only thing you need to do is set the correct [base option](https://v2.vuepress.vuejs.org/reference/config.html#base).
+If you're using theme template, and you choose to create GitHub workflow during setup, the only thing you need to do is set the correct [base option](https://v2.vuepress.vuejs.org/reference/config.html#base).

-- If you are going to publish to `https://<USERNAME>.github.io/`, you must upload the entire project to the `https://github.com/<USERNAME>/<USERNAME>.github.io` repository .
-You don’t need to make any changes in this case, since base defaults to `"/"`.
+- If you are going to publish to `https://<USERNAME>.github.io/`, you must upload the entire project to the `https://github.com/<USERNAME>/<USERNAME>.github.io` repository.
+You don't need to make any changes in this case, since base defaults to `"/"`.

-- If your repository link is in a normal format like `https://github.com/<USERNAME>/<REPO>`, the website will be published to `https://<USERNAME>.github.io /<REPO>/` , so you need to set base to `"/<REPO>/"`.
+- If your repository link is in a normal format like `https://github.com/<USERNAME>/<REPO>`, the website will be published to `https://<USERNAME>.github.io /<REPO>/`, so you need to set base to `"/<REPO>/"`.

 ## Other deployment methods